-A friend who counsels through healing prayer shared the story with me of working with a middle-aged woman who had a form of dissociation.
-We might call it multiple personality disorder; it is an effect of significant childhood trauma.
-In simple (and probably inadequate) terms, dissociation is when the part of the brain that is wounded sequesters itself, creating a separate personality and resulting in something like another person inside your head.
+A friend who counsels through healing prayer shared a story a while back of working with a middle-aged woman who had a form of dissociation (we used to call it multiple personality disorder).
+Significant dissociation is an effect of significant childhood trauma.
+In simple (and probably inadequate) terms, it happens when the part of the brain that is wounded sequesters itself, creating a separate personality and resulting in something like another person inside your head.

 What eventually broke the stalemate?
 The adult decided to act like an adult.
 Instead of telling the child, “You need to go meet Jesus,” the adult embraced the child and the two of them walked toward Jesus together.
 My friend says it was like watching a six year old girl get saved.
 When she accepted Jesus, he spontaneously integrated them.
 But to get there, the more mature side of this person had to go after the healing.

-Good healing, good evangelism, good church, good faith, starts with a decision to go after it.
+Good healing starts with a decision to go after it.
 It starts with a choice to act like an adult and walk the unredeemed parts of myself out of the darkness and toward Jesus.

 I wonder if there are some parts of you that need to challenge other parts of you to get up and go after God?
 Is there is a conversation inside of you waiting to happen so you can move through the broken places to the next rise?